 As I head back to the car I spot a painting of an eye on the side of the road, and see it as another photo taking opportunity.
 Upon closer inspection I notice that just behind it stands a wooden placard advertising a shop.
 ‘Crystals, incense, tarot’ etc. It’s obviously a very spiritual outlet, based in what looks like a 1980’s caravan, and it’s open every day of the week until 5pm.
 I decide to take a look inside.
 As I make my way along the path that leads to the shop I begin to sense a strange feeling, similar to the one I get just before entering a haunted house at the carnival.
 A handwritten note in the window at the entrance strictly forbids photography inside the shop.
 Eek.
 I step through the colourful bead curtain in the doorway and suddenly feel as though I’ve finally found that dungeon I used to assume gave Dungeness it’s name!
 Or something like that anyway.
 The space inside the shop is small and cramped, but every corner is covered with a variety of wacky and wonderful goods.
 As I look around at all the plaster-cast models of witches, smell the fragrances of a million incense sticks and feel the tickle of feathers from the dream-catchers above my head I begin to feel a little uneasy.
 There is nobody at the counter but behind a door I hear the sound of a couple of women laughing, or are they witches cackling?
 I half-expect to see the corpse of a witch behind the counter and am quite pleased that the counter-clerk isn’t there, with just the two of us in such a small building perhaps she’d want to make small talk.
 I’m not sure I could manage small-talk with a potential witch!
+Ironic, given what I’d been hoping for from my visit in 1995.
 Despite my somewhat naive unease, I love this shop.
 It’s interesting – I’ve only encountered a shop like this once before, and that was all the way out in rural Tennessee – a remote hut in the middle of the mountains.
 Here, you can almost see the spirituality dripping from the walls.
 Spirituality is something I’ve only really taken an interest in over the past year and a half or so.
-Before that, I would most likely have just dismissed the so-called healing qualities of incense, or empowerment of stones, as just being a load of false entertainment for nutjobs, nutjobs who probably believe they come from Atlantis and have the names and dwellings of fairies etched in their address books with a quill feather.
-Nowadays I’m much more open to the idea of the spiritual world.
+I’m much more open to the idea of the spiritual world.
 There is no proof that it doesn’t exist, and I’d like to believe that there is definitely the potential for a spiritual energy out there, enhancing our souls and channeling our energies into positive connections inside and out.
 I definitely feel that connection sometimes, and I’m intrigued to know more.

 I have two pounds in my purse and would quite like to buy something.
 Two pounds isn’t enough for most of the items in the shop, but I see a tray of brightly coloured gemstones, each of which possess certain qualities, or so the labels attached to each tray say.
 They are £1.10 each, within my budget, so I decide to buy one, and read each description to see which one would fit me the best.
 I eventually decide to purchase a green aventurine, a smooth, rounded quartz pebble in a shade of muddy green.
 It is a stone which is said to bring good fortune, clarity of mind and good adventures during travel.
 It is also supposed to dissolve negative thoughts and emotions, and bring about peace within.
 It is not the prettiest stone available, but it seems to possess the most appropriate of powers and so I decide to buy it.
 At the very least, even if it does nothing for me, it will be a souvenir of this strange little shack of a shop.
 By now, some other people have entered the shop and the noise of chatter has caused the shop owner to finally show her face.
 She has pale skin, jet black hair in a bob, and knows these people well.
 They discuss a previous purchase.
 I take my little stone to the counter and also decide to buy a ‘lucky Chinese coin’ for 40p.
 The counter-clerk gives me a wry smile.